ember-cli/eslint-plugin-ember/docs/rules/no-tryinvoke.md

 # no-tryinvoke

-:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

-This rule attempts to catch and prevent the use of `tryInvoke`.
+This rule will catch and prevent the use of `tryInvoke`.

 ## Rule Details